-At one point when the crowd in the dance floor had diminished somewhat, Darvell Williams, an insurance vendor and Long Beach resident, strutted toward the center and dominated the dance floor with his moves.
+At one point when the crowd in the dance floor had diminished somewhat, Darvell Williams, an insurance vendor and Long Beach resident, strutted toward the center and his stepping moves.

 The crowd cheered for him to continue and he did so for a few minutes until eventually his energy was drained and he decided to take a seat.

-Williams showed off moves like the hammer dance and the running man, all innovative dance moves created by the Black community.
+The stepping that Williams showed off is one of the cultural traditions of the Divine Nine Black fraternities and sororities.
 With a nimble jump and kick he was able to clap underneath his leg, which was in mid-air for a split second.

-All of this was done to Chic’s “Good Times,” the snare drum and clap part of the track, creating the perfect tempo for anyone to get up and dance.
+All of this was done to George Clinton’s song “Atomic Dog,” the signature song of the Omega Psi Phi fraternity, of which Williams is a member.
+The snare drum and clap part of the track creating the perfect tempo for anyone to get up and join in.

-The DJ picked up on the energy and soon got another crowd back on the dance floor in a matter of seconds with songs that people could line dance to together, like “Cha Cha Slide” and “The Cupid Shuffle.”
+The DJ picked up on the energy and soon got another crowd back on the dance floor in a matter of seconds with songs that people could step to together, like “Cha Cha Slide” and “The Cupid Shuffle.”